learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ## Introduction

 As we've learned, a decision tree is a supervised machine learning model that can be used both for classification and regression tasks.
 We have seen that a decision tree uses a tree structure to predict an output class for a given input example in a classification task.
-For regression analysis, in the tree, each path from the root node to a leaf node represents a decision path that ends in a predicted value.
+For regression analysis, each path in the tree from the root node to a leaf node represents a decision path that ends in a predicted value.
 In this lesson, we shall see how regression is performed in using a decision tree regressor using a simple example.

 **Note**: Kindly visit the [official documentation](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html) for the regressor tree function used in this lesson.